pabloorlw/Tetris/README.md

 # Tetris
-The goal of this project is to code a simple Tetris in assembly using MARS IDE.
+The goal of this project is to code a simple Tetris in assembly using MIPS.